-How to reach: Canning railway station is nearest to Sundarban Tiger Reserve. distance from Kolkata to Canning is 45km and 29km far away from Godkhali Port by rail network.
-It takes around 1 hr 20 mins to reach Canning station from Sealdah station in Kolkata.
+Sundarban national park Tiger Reserve is well connected by Road and rail networks.
+The nearest railway station is Canning railway station and the total distance from Kolkata to Canning is 45km.
+It takes around 1 hr 20 mins to reach Canning station from Sealdah station Kolkata.
 Public conveyance is available between Canning and Godkhali port.

-Species to see: Bengal tiger, Fishing cats, Leopard cats, Macaques, Wild boar, Indian grey mongoose, Fox, Jungle cat, Flying fox, Pangolin, Chital.
+Species: Bengal tiger, Fishing cats, Leopard cats, Macaques, Wild boar, Indian gray mongoose, Fox, Jungle cat, Flying fox, Pangolin, Chital.